mitanshm680/ASU-CSE-360/README.md

 - If you're the admin, create an account with admin privileges.
 - The admin can invite new users, assign roles, reset passwords, and delete users.
 - Users can update their personal details after logging in.
+- If you're assigned the instructor role, you will have added permissions relating to the help articles.

 ### Project Structure